tc39/notes/es7/2016-09/sept-28.md

 AWB: With babel's loose interpretation of ESM, you're able to take a CJS module, apply its semantics, and it mostly works

-BF: It uses CJS under the hood, with ESM syntax
+BFS: It uses CJS under the hood, with ESM syntax

 AWB: In the spirit of migrating, maybe just do exactly what Babel does?

-BF: are you suggesting we use the syntax of ESM, but not the semantics?
+BFS: are you suggesting we use the syntax of ESM, but not the semantics?

 AWB: transpilation